Program overview

 Program Structure

-• Hands-on training in a workshop environment
+• Hands-on training in a practical environment.

-• Opportunities for work experience through practicums
+• Opportunities for work experience through practicums.

 Featured Experiences

-• Collaboration with industry professionals during training.
+• Collaboration with industry professionals to gain insights into current trends and practices.

 Career Options